 - Event name: The unique event identifier.
 It is usually how marketers see the event in the dashboard.

-- Event value: An object that consists of key-value pairs called event parameters.
-Event parameters provide additional context and information about the occurring event
+- Event values: An object that consists of key-value pairs called event parameters.
+Event parameters provide additional context and information about the occurring event.

 Technically, predefined event names/parameters are strings prefixed with

 Custom event names and parameters are user-defined and usually describe scenarios that are specific to your app's business logic and your users' interaction with the app.

 To avoid confusion with predefined events, don't prefix custom event names with

 Custom event names should follow these rules:

 - Must not exceed 1000 characters; if longer, it might be truncated